-NCF together with the RCUV, ACRI, Bimkon, and Shatil sent a letter to the Mayor of Dimona, the CEO of the Negev Wastewater Company, and the CEO of the Government Authority for Water and Sewage, demanding that the sewage reservoirs in the city of Dimona be fenced off, since it is close to the village of Gaṣir as-Sirr, where children are playing nearby.
-Such reservoirs endanger the lives of residents in the area.
-The failure to fence off the reservoirs, along with oxidation/sewage pools, poses a real danger to the residents who live in the surrounding villages.
-This includes the residents of the village of Gaṣir as-Sirr whose children have direct access to the pools and are in danger of drowning.
+NCF together with the RCUV, ACRI, Bimkon, and Shatil sent a letter to the Mayor of Dimona, the CEO of the Negev Wastewater Company, and the CEO of the Government Authority for Water and Sewage, demanding that the sewage reservoirs in the city of Dimona be fenced off.
+Such reservoirs endanger the lives of residents in the area.66 The failure to fence off the reservoirs, along with oxidation/sewage pools, poses a real danger to the residents who live in the surrounding villages.
+This includes the residents of the village of Gaşir as-Sirr whose children have direct access to the pools and are in danger of drowning.
 Following our petition, the appropriate authorities did fence off the sewage pools.